Escape-Technologies/escape-rules/README.md

 ## 📖 Documentation
 Please go to [https://docs.escape.tech/custom-tests](https://docs.escape.tech/custom-tests) for detailed documentation on how to build new Escape rules.
 We have also added some examples of templates to help you understand how things work.

+## ✍️ Workshop
+Want to learn how to write custom security tests for your APIs?
+[Sign up for our upcoming workshop.](https://app.getcontrast.io/register/escape-custom-security-tests-workshop?utm_source=github&utm_medium=organic)